vkaryuk/dark-souls-2-important-loot-sheet/README.md

-# Dark Souls 2 Significant Loot Sheet
+# Dark Souls 2 Important Loot Sheet
 A checklist of items I find significant to a playthrough of DS2 and DS2: SOTFS.
 The items are sorted in order of difficulty to acquire, lower items in a section are considered more "late-game".

 ## Dark Souls 2: Scholar of the First Sin